smarlowucf/azurectl/README.md

 ```

 Running the syntax and style check requires the pep8 framework.
-Running the check as follows:
+Run the check as follows:

 ```
 $ make pep8